 TO INSTALL A BAMBOO BARRIER:

-2. Place the barrier into the trench.
-Being 30 inches tall, the barrier will stand proud of the soil by 2 inches.
+- Place the barrier into the trench.
+Being 30 inches tall, the barrier will stand proud of the soil by two inches.
 This stops any rhizomes escaping over the top without being detected.

-3. Secure the overlapping ends with the stainless steel strips.
-Be sure that the overlap is only 2 or 3 inches, as a longer overlap may allow the rhizome to slip in between and negate the tightness of the joint.
+- Secure the overlapping ends with the stainless steel strips.
+Be sure that the overlap is only two to three inches, as a longer overlap may allow the rhizome to slip in between and negate the tightness of the joint.
 Merely overlapping the ends of plastic will not stop the escape of the rhizomes.
 The strips are 28 inches tall (the same as the depth of the trench) and must not protrude above soil level, thereby avoiding injury to feet.

 - Back fill the trench first with the sub-soil, and compact this to drive out all air pockets.
 Then complete backfilling the trench with the top soil and pack that tight, too.
 At all times, make sure no sharp objects (stones, glass, metal, or tree roots) come into contact with the barrier.
 If the backfilled soil is not packed in tight, when the rhizomes contact with the barrier, they may be able to travel down through the loose soil and escape beneath the barrier, undetected.